Skip to main content

 Using with CI

-Glot returns exit code 1 when issues are found, making it perfect for CI pipelines:
+Glot returns exit code 1 when errors are found (exit 0 for warnings only), making it ideal for CI pipelines.
+Add a step to your workflow:

 Next Steps